Home » Why Are Tortoises So Slow?

 It may seem like juvenile tortoises can move faster because they have more energy than adult tortoises, but they don’t.
 According to the Journal of Herpetology, juvenile tortoises expend as much energy as adult tortoises.

-So, tortoises get slower as they age, not because they expend less energy over time, but because they outgrow the energy they’re capable of expending.
+So, tortoises get slower as they age, not because they expend less energy over time but because they outgrow the energy they can expend.

 Can Tortoises Run?

-There are moments where tortoises speed up and walk faster than usual, but it’s not considered running.
+There are moments when tortoises speed up and walk faster than usual, but it’s not considered running.
 Aside from their large body mass, they have other physical limitations.

-Tortoises have elbows but don’t have knees; animals that run rely heavily on their hind legs to propel themselves forward.
+Tortoises have elbows but don’t have knees; animals rely heavily on their hind legs to propel themselves forward.
 Because tortoises can’t do this, they’re unable to sprint.

 Tortoises can walk a little faster than usual, depending on their circumstances.
 For example, a tortoise may strive for maximum speed if it can smell food nearby or feels afraid.